fjurisic/borked/README.md

 * add ability to plot only subgraph leading to one node of interest, for dependency inspection
 * add ability for chronological ranking of nodes for better insight in work progress
 * add more concepts and ideas for better saliency in graphs

+### Acknowledgements:
+While exploring this idea I ran into https://zwischenzugs.com/2017/12/18/project-management-as-code-with-graphviz/ which is a similar idea applied to more general project management.